thePanda-6400/Machine-Learning-for-Control/README.md

 ## Potential applications of this research include:

  Robotics, particularly in warehouse automation.
  Industrial automation for more stable control processes.
  Wind tunnel controllers for maintaining proper airflow in chaotic environments.

 ## Conclusion

-The project demonstrates the viability of using machine learning, particularly genetic algorithms and fuzzy logic, to improve the performance of PID controllers in dynamic systems.
+The project demonstrates the viability of using machine learning, particularly genetic algorithms and fuzzy logic, to control dynamic.